asciimo/trilogy/oop.md

 #### Tips
 While there are some JavaScript idiosyncrasies that can't be avoided while interacting with classes, don't spend too much time addressing them.
-Remind students that these are learning general concepts that apply to all OOP-friendly languages, and the particulars of JavaScript OOP can be explored on their own time.
+Remind students that we are learning general concepts that apply to all OOP-friendly languages, and the particulars of JavaScript OOP can be explored on their own time.